Mars carbonate catastrophe

 The Mars carbonate catastrophe was an event that happened on Mars in its early history.
-Evidence shows Mars was once warmer and wet about 4 billion years ago, that is about 560 million years after the formation of Mars.
+Evidence shows Mars was once warmer and wet about 4 billion years ago, or about 560 million years after the formation of Mars.
 Mars quickly, over a 1 to 12 million year time span, lost its water, becoming cold and very dry.
 Factors in Mars losing its water and most of its atmosphere are the carbonate catastrophe, loss of the planet's magnetic field and Mars's low gravity.
 Mars's low gravity and loss of a magnetic field allowed the Sun's solar wind to strip away most of Mars's atmosphere and water into outer space.

 Carbonate catastrophe

 Water (H_{2}O) is very abundant in the universe, so when Mars formed during the formation of the Solar System it had water.
 The water on early Mars reacted with atmospheric carbon dioxide (CO_{2}).
 This reaction formed carbonic acid which became part of the water cycle on Mars.
 The carbonic acid rain produced carbonates on the planet.
 The carbonates removed (leached) greenhouse gases, water vapor, and carbon dioxide from the atmosphere.
 Carbonates remain present on Mars.
 Early greenhouse gases came from Mars's early magma, planetesimals and comets.
 The carbonate catastrophe ended the Noachian period.
 Mars's interior cooled, so it did not develop plate tectonics and a carbon cycle as Earth did.
 Thus, Earth did not develop a carbonate catastrophe.
 Mars's interior cooling also ended volcanic activity on Mars.